ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 If you have a USB camera, you should try that first.
 If tracking is too bad, you can always switch to a phone later.
 A ps3 eye camera will work, but just barely due to its low resolution.

+#### Tutorial:

+Connect the camera to your PC and you are done!
+If you use a PS3 eye camera, also install the PS3 eye universal driver.

 ### Using IP-Webcam wireless:

 #### Pros: